DiljotSG/wave-music-player/README.md

 * If you wish to contribute to Wave Music please see the [contribution guidelines](CONTRIBUTING.md)
 * A [license](LICENSE.txt) is provided

+## Known Issues

+* Scrubbing the position of a song's playback may be unpredictable due to some songs having incorrect song length metadata.
+It should work as intended for normal songs.
+* Normal text colour should be white for the dark theme and black for the light theme instead of orange.

 ## Contributing Members

 <table>